bris00/DFMA/diary/Essay 1.md

 Your leadership of the dojo is inspiring, and I am grateful for the guidance and direction you provide us simps.
 Your ability to organize and manage tasks, especially when motivated by games, is awesome.

 Playing games with you is always a blast, and I appreciate the effort you put into making these activities even more fun and engaging for your simps.
-Your playful spirit and sense of humor make you a joy to be around.
+Your playful spirit and sense of humour make you a great drinking partner when we are engaging in drinking games until the late hours of the night.

-Thank you for taking the time to play with me, whether it's tossing a ball around or building a puzzle.
-Your willingness to engage with me on my level means the world to me.
+Thank you for taking the time to play with me, especially the night of your birthday will always be a memory I will hold dear.
+It still makes me feel weak and leaky when I think back on it.
+Something I cannot help but do all too often.

-Your choices and rules are always fair and well-thought-out, and I am grateful for the structure and stability they provide.
+I appYour choices and rules are always fair and well-thought-out, and I am grateful for the structure and stability they provide.
 Your enforcement of these rules ensures that I stay on track and continue to grow and develop.

 Thank you again for all that you do.
 Your hard work does not go unnoticed, and I am lucky to have you in my life.
 Please know that you are appreciated and valued.
 Really.